Table of Contents

 - Funding amounts

 In general, housing assistance grants are funds available to veterans for home-related expenses.
 Some of the major housing assistance grant programs, such as the VA’s Specially Adapted Housing (SAH) grant, the Special Home Adaptation (SHA) grant and the Temporary Residence Adaptation grant — which are profiled below — are exclusively for veterans with service-related disabilities.

 These grant programs have strict eligibility criteria and an annual cap on the number of grant recipients.

 Another housing assistance grant program is the Home Improvements and Structural Assistance (HISA) grant, which does not require that the veteran have a service-connected disability to qualify.
 The HISA grant provides medically necessary improvements (e.g. roll-in showers, permanent ramping, lowered countertops, etc.) and structural changes to a disabled veteran’s primary home.
 This grant does not cover certain home alterations, such as whirlpool bathtubs, home security systems or non-permanent structures.

 Specially Adapted Housing Grant

-Known as the “SAH,” the Specially Adapted Housing Grant is for veterans with a service-connected disability who plan to use the funds to buy, build, or make alterations to their permanent home.
+The Specially Adapted Housing grant is for veterans with service-connected disabilities who plan to use the funds to buy, build or make alterations to their permanent homes.
 In order to qualify for the SAH, the veteran must own (or plan to own) the home and have a qualifying service-connected disability, such as:

 - The loss or loss of use of more than one limb